 Mississippi's First Female Senator Takes Office Needing To Win Over Her Own Party

-Mississippi's new senator is making a name for herself in the state's history books as the first woman to represent the Magnolia state on the Hill.
+Mississippi's new senator is making a name for herself in the state's history books as the first woman to represent the Magnolia State on the Hill.

 Cindy Hyde-Smith landed the spot as Mississippi's junior senator last month, when Gov. Phil Bryant, also a Republican, appointed her to fill the vacancy left by Sen. Thad Cochran's retirement.
-The appointment came in spite of calls from GOP leaders, including President Donald Trump and Senate Majority Leader Mitch McConnell, for Gov. Bryant to appoint himself, according to The Washington Post.
+The appointment came in spite of calls from GOP leaders, including President Trump and Senate Majority Leader Mitch McConnell, for Bryant to appoint himself, according to The Washington Post.

 Cochran retired after a 40-year career for health reasons and officially left on April 1.
-Hyde-Smith was sworn in Monday by Vice President Mike Pence.
+Hyde-Smith was sworn in Monday by Vice President Pence.

 The Senate Hyde-Smith is joining has more women than ever before.
-She brings the count to 23 women — a new record.
+She brings the count to 23 — a record.

-The former Democrat enters office and steps onto the campaign trail at the same time, as she'll be fighting to maintain her appointed Senate seat in November.
+The former Democrat enters office and steps onto the campaign trail at the same time, as she will be fighting to maintain her appointed Senate seat in November.
 In fact, she got a campaign website before an official Senate site.

-The 58-year-old presents herself as a strong, "unwavering" Trump supporter who's committed to putting the needs of her fellow Mississippians first.
-Her campaign website touts Hyde-Smith has "a strong social conservative voting record with a 100 percent pro-life rating, and she's a lifetime member of the NRA."
+The 58-year-old presents herself as a strong, "unwavering" Trump supporter who is committed to putting the needs of her fellow Mississippians first.
+Her campaign website touts Hyde-Smith as someone with a "strong social conservative voting record with a 100 percent pro-life rating [who is] a lifetime member of the NRA."

-In a video tweeted Monday, she calls her first day a "great morning" that's "pretty historic in my life, for sure, and for the state of Mississippi" and tells constituents how ready she is to be their senator.
+In a video tweeted Monday, she calls her first day a "great morning" that is "pretty historic in my life, for sure, and for the state of Mississippi" and tells constituents how ready she is to be their senator.

 I couldn’t be more honored to serve the people of Mississippi.
 Thank you for all your prayers and kind words as I get sworn in today. #Cindy2018 pic.twitter.com/xDGPW7D9cf— Cindy Hyde-Smith (@cindyhydesmith) April 9, 2018